sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

-The gray and green tracks on top result from a pile-up analysis and show the modified and unmodified count versus genomic position (any averaging calculation that operates over all reads at every base is called a pile-up analysis).
+The gray and green tracks on top result from a pile-up analysis and show the modified and unmodified count versus genomic position (any averaging calculation that operates over all reads at every base on a reference genome is called a pile-up analysis).

 Try clicking on a read and see if you can get the following dialog boxes.
 They let you examine the modification probability of a single base on a read